arduino/help-center-content/content/Arduino Cloud/General Cloud/Supported-Wi-Fi-bands-for-Arduino-devices.md

 1. Click on the Wi-Fi icon on the right side of the top navigation bar while holding down the Option/Alt key.

-1. Look for the entry starting with Channel.
+1. Look for the entry starting with **Channel**.
 This will specify if the network is in the 2.4 GHz or 5 GHz band.

 ## Creating a 2.4 GHz network with a hotspot